 If you have a leak in your main service line (the water line that runs from the meter to your house), you may qualify for a leak adjustment once the line has been repaired or replaced.

 The District's responsibility, as far as the water distribution system is concerned, ends at the water meter.
 The customer owns the service line from the meter to the residence.
 Repair of leaks along the service line or in the house are the customer's responsibility.

-Leak adjustments are for leaks in the service line only (from the meter to the house).
-Leak adjustments do not include irrigation/sprinkler systems, running toilets, faucets, water heaters, hoses, or other above-ground or in the home systems.
+Leak adjustments are for leaks in the service line (from the meter to the house).

 Leak adjustments are also available for irrigation/sprinkler systems, running toilets, faucets, water heaters, hoses, or other above-ground or in the home systems and will be considered on a case by case basis.